docsforadobe/after-effects-scripting-guide/docs/propertybase.rst

 **Description**

 When true, this property is selected.
-Set to true to select the property, or to false to deselect it.Sampling this attribute repeatedly for a large number of properties can slow down system performance.
+Set to true to select the property, or to false to deselect it.
+Sampling this attribute repeatedly for a large number of properties can slow down system performance.
 To read the full set of selected properties of a composition or layer, use either :ref:`CompItem.selectedProperties` or :ref:`Layer.selectedProperties`.

 **Type**